Distinguishing Power of 4-Legendrian Permutation Racks: Proof of the Main Theorem

 In the image of a coloring of $L_1$ or $L_2$ by $(X_\sigma, u_l, u_r, d_l, d_r)$, we have $x \triangleright y = \sigma(x)$ at each crossing relation.
 Therefore, we can combine all the relations for $L_1$ and $L_2$ into a single generator and single relation $\langle x: x=R_{L_1}(x)\rangle$ and $\langle x: x=R_{L_2}(x)\rangle$, where $x$ can start at any arc of the front projections of $L_1$ and $L_2$, respectively.

 By Lemma \ref{lem:permutation}, both of the relations $R_{L_i}(x)$ can be written in either the form

-We can choose x in each respective front projection such that the word made of $d_l$'s and $d_r$'s begins with the same function.
+We can choose $x$ in each respective front projection such that the word made of $d_l$'s and $d_r$'s begins with the same function.
 Since $L_1$ and $L_2$ share the same classical invariants, it follows that these two relations are identical.
-Hence, the number of homomorphisms from the fundamental $4-$Legendrian rack to $(X_\sigma, u_l, u_r, d_l, d_r)$ will be equal for both $L_1$ and $L_2$. \end{proof}
+Hence, by the definition of a 4-Legendrian rack coloring, the sets of colorings of $L_1$ and $L_2$ by $(X_\sigma, u_l, u_r, d_l, d_r)$ are equal. \end{proof}